kata-ai/aksara-ui/packages/aksara-ui-core/README.md

-# @aksara-ui-kit/core
+# @aksara-ui/core

-> Wicara.
+> Aksara UI Core.
 The component library powering Kata Platform.

-This package is part of the Wicara monorepo.
-Please read the README in [the Wicara repository](https://github.com/kata-ai/wicara) for detailed documentation about this package.
+This package is part of the Aksara monorepo.
+Please read the README in [the Aksara repository](https://github.com/kata-ai/wicara) for detailed documentation about this package.